berndpfrommer/gtsam_packaging/README.md

     gtsam_version=4.0.2

+You can pick a particular commit within that version, or just pick the tag that is equal to the version

+    gtsam_commit=${gtsam_version}

 Since you may end up uploading the same major+minor number software with slight packaging modificiations until you are happy with what is in your ppa, you must maintain your own version number that needs to lexicographically increase every time you upload a new version.
 Traditionally this version number has been just 1, 2... etc, but it is a good idea to use it to indicate where this package comes from, i.e. your personal ppa.
 Let's define a shell variable for this:

-    mod_version=2pfrommer1

-You can pick a particular commit within that version, or just pick the tag that is equal to the version

-    gtsam_commit=${gtsam_version}
+    mod_version=2~pfrommer~1

+Lastly, we'll need to set the distribution, which will also get  mangled into the name

+    distro=bionic

 ## Grab the source code